Is anybody else totally confused by health insurance benefits?

 - Out-of-pocket maximum: The absolute max you’ll pay annually.

 Still confused?
 I’ll explain these terms in more detail below.
 Need insurance?
-Armed with this information you can fairly compare plans.
-Shop for individual and family health insurance online now with eHealthInsurance…it’s the easiest way to compare plans, and you can buy insurance online in most states.
+Armed with this information, you can fairly compare plans through your state healthcare marketplace or online with eHealthInsurance, an easy way to compare and buy health insurance plans in most states.

 Increasing your deductible is the easiest way to lower your premiums and, if you’re mostly healthy, might be a good idea.
-Just understand, however, that if you have a $10,000 deductible and get sick, you could end up with $10,000 of medical bills in a year.
-Typically, your deductible does not apply for preventative health checkups and many routine health services…you’ll just pay a co-pay instead.
+Just understand, however, that if you have a $10,000 deductible and get sick, you could end up with $10,000 in medical bills in a year.
+Typically, your deductible does not apply for preventative health checkups and many routine health services … you’ll just pay a co-pay instead.

-Deductible vs. out-of-pocket maximum.
 The difference between your deductible and an out-of-pocket maximum is subtle but important.
-Out-of-pocket maximum is typically higher than your deductible to account for things like co-pays and co-insurance.
+The out-of-pocket maximum is typically higher than your deductible to account for things like co-pays and co-insurance.
 For example, if you hit your deductible of $2,500 but continue to go for office visits with a $25 co-pay, you’ll still have to pay that co-pay until you’ve spent your out-of-pocket maximum, at which time your insurance would take over and cover everything.